RamaMahjoub/test-project/README.md

 the following API runs the text processing service on the provided text and dataset:

-    - GET: /process-text?text="YOUR-TEXT"&dataset="science/recreation"
+    - GET: 8000:/process-text?text="YOUR-TEXT"&dataset="science/recreation"

-- **Query Suggestions** (query_refinement Branch):
+- **Query Suggestions** :

+you have to run a service by this command:

+    - fastapi run query_refinement.py --reload --port 8002

 Performs a query suggestions search and returns ranked suggestions to the given query and dataset.

 the following API runs the Query Suggestions service:

+    - GET: 8002:/suggestions?query="YOUR-QUERY"&dataset="science/recreation"

+- **Embedding** :

+you have to run a service by this command:

+    - fastapi run word_embedding.py --reload --port 8003

+Performs search by embedding model query and get full documnents results based on passed query and dataset passed.

+the following API runs search service by embedding on our project:

-    - GET: /suggestions?query="YOUR-QUERY"&dataset="science/recreation"
+    - GET: :8003/search?query="YOUR-QUERY"&dataset="science/recreation"